-Beaming faces at the Feast Thank you very much for updating us with all the Feast sites around the world through the Oct.
+Beaming faces at the Feast

+Thank you very much for updating us with all the Feast sites around the world through the Oct.
 25 WN.
+The short writethrough the Oct.
+25 WN.
 The short write-ups gave us insights of what's going on in each site.
+It was a welcome sight to look at those photographs of Feastgoers' beaming faces which, undoubtedly, show a man-ifestation of the spirit of unity and harmony of God's people in observing a joyour

+Feast.

-It was a welcome sight to look at those photographs of Feastgoers' beaming faces which, undoubtedly, show a man ifestation of the spirit of unity and harmony of God's people in observing a joyou The featured articles written by our three Rhodesian members [Oct.
-25] brought home to us the African problems, hopes and needs, and through those articles we can be more specific now in pray ing for them.
-I hope you'll continue feature such kinds of articles wherein get to know brethren, especially th from far-flung places.
-In these days wi there's so much division among races, WA has done the job of bridging true brother-hood in Christ among God's people re-gardless of color, nationality and origin.
-Gema M. Matilac Makati, Philippines Greeting the Eckerts You sure hit the jackpot when you put the . . . picture in the WN Ja photograph of the Eddie Eckerts of Tucson, Ariz., longthe Eddie Eckerts of Tucson, Artz., Iong-time Church members, that ran in the Oct.
+The featured articles written by out three Rhodesian members [Oct.
+25] brought home to us the African problems, hopes and needs, and through those articles we can be more specific now in prayfeature such kinds of articles wherein we get to know brethren, especially those from far-flung places.
+In these days when there's some division among races, WN has done the job of bridging true brother-hood in Christ among God's people regardless of color, nationality and origin.

+Gema M. Matilac

+Makati, Philippines

+Greeting the Eckerts You sure hit the jackpot when you put the . . . picture in the WN [a photograph of the Eddie Eckerts of Tucson, Ariz., longthe Eddie Eckerts of Tucson, Ariz., Iong-time Church members, that ran in the Oct.
 25 WN].
 Even without our address many who knew us and some who did not know us got our address somehow and sent the warmest greetings that were sure encouraging and made us very happy.
 So to you and your wonderful staff, we sure give our heartfelt thanks.
-You are all great Eddie and Irene Eckert The Eckerts' address: 2475 N. Haskell, Apr.
-108, Tucson, 85716.
+You are all great Eddie and Irene Eckert Tucson, Ariz.
+READERS ON 'WRAP' The Eckerts' address: 2475 N. Haskell, Apt.
+108. Tucson, 85716.